koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Interact.md

 ```
 ?
 Select operation › - Use arrow-keys.
 Return to submit.
+    Create a new local repository
-❯   Create a new task
+    Deploy a new task
     update existing task
     Activate/Deactivate task
-    Claim reward
+❯   Claim reward
     Fund task with more KOII
     Withdraw staked funds from task
     upload assets to IPFS(metadata/local vars)